-Message from Chair 1
+Message from the Chair 1

-Message from Chair 2

-What does it mean to discriminate?
-2

-What is a Tribunal?
+Гhe Nunavut Human Rights Tribunal

 What do I do if I think my human rights have been violated?
 3

-How do I file an alleged act of discrimination?
+How do I file a claim about alleged discrimination or harassment?
 3

 What is a "Human Rights Officer"?
+3

 What happens after I file my Notification?
+3

-How many inquiries and notifications has the Tribunal received?
+How many inquiries and Notifications has the Tribunal received in this reporting period?
+4

+Where are the alleged acts of discrimination occurring?
 5

-Where are the alleged Acts of discrimination occurring?
-7
+n what areas of activity are the alleged acts of discrimination occurring?
+6

-What types of discrimination are being filed?
-9

-Other Observations 10
+Other Observations 7

-Other Activities 10
+Other Activities

-Financial Information 11
+Financial Statement 8

 Appendicies

-Notification Process 14
+Appendix 1: Notification Process 11

-NHRT Organizational Chart 15
+Appendix 2: Nunavut Human Rights Tribunal Organizational Chart 12

-Rules of Procedure
+Appendix 3: Rules of Procedure 13

-Available Publications 19
+Appendix 4: Available Publications 16

-Contact Information 19